etijskens/IIp/docs/setup.rst

    .. image:: pictures/Explorer_icon.png

    the tree view of the remote location you entered is shown.

+On all VSC clusters you have access to three file systems with different properties.
+You might want to check out the `data storage VSC documentation <https://docs.vscentrum.be/en/latest/access/access_and_data_transfer.html#data-storage>`_ for details.

 Setting up your remote environment
 ----------------------------------